rhdtownsend/msg/docs/source/user-guide/grid-voids.rst

 One approach to mitigating the impact of voids is to adjust photospheric parameters until they fall within a defined part of the grid.
-Typically, one hopes that the adjutment has only a small effect on the resulting interpolated spectrum.
+Typically, one hopes that the adjustment has only a small effect on the resulting interpolated spectrum.

 MSG provides routines to help with this adjustment; for spectral